The Essential Role of SOC Analysts in Modern Cybersecurity

 The job market for SOC analysts remains robust:

-- The Bureau of Labor Statistics projects 35% growth in information security analyst jobs through 2031, much faster than average
+- The Bureau of Labor Statistics projects 29% growth in information security analyst jobs from 2024-2034, much faster than average

 Hiring Challenges for Organizations